 - As soon as snow begins, salt trucks head out and treat expressways and main roads first, followed by smaller routes.

-Drivers need to have their own plan, which includes leaving earlier and planning a route.
+Drivers need to have their own plan, which includes leaving earlier and outlining a route.
 It is important to delay unnecessary travel during significant storms to give plows time to do their jobs.
 It’s also safer for drivers.
 Other ways to drive safely this winter include:

 Go Slow Driving in Snow